1995 Fox River Grove bus–train collision: Vehicles involved

-Metra train 624, nicknamed “The Flyer” consisted of Metra Nippon Sharyo bilevel cab car 8751, six Nippon Sharyo bilevel passenger railcars and Metra F40PH locomotive number 148, owned by Metra and operated by Union Pacific.
+Metra train 624, nicknamed "The Flyer" consisted of Metra Pullman-Standard bilevel "Gallery" cab car no. 8751 (Ex-C&NW no. 252) six Pullman-Standard bilevel "Gallery" passenger railcars and Metra F40PH locomotive number 148, owned by Metra and operated by Union Pacific.

+Metra 148, seen in West Chicago Illinois on May 10, 2026.

 The train was in push mode, with the engineer operating the locomotive from the cab car at the front of the train, and the locomotive pushing the train from the rear.
+Unlike most double-tracked railroads in the United States, Metra routes operated by Union Pacific run on the left.
 Train 624 departed on-time from Crystal Lake station at 7:00 am bound for North Western Station in downtown Chicago.
 After the train departed Crystal Lake, it bypassed Cary station as it was an express train, before increasing speed to 70 mph.

 The school bus involved in the accident was a 71-passenger school bus built by American Transportation Company (which was acquired by Navistar International at the time of the accident), and was owned and operated by School Districts 47 and 155 through a Transportation Joint Agreement.
 At the time of the accident, 35 students were on board.
 The driver was a substitute driver that was normally the assistant transportation director for the districts.
 The driver had not driven the route before on a bus, and had not crossed the railroad crossing in a school bus or personal vehicle.